jli943/MazePathFinder/README.md

 ### Depth-First Search (DFS) Algorithm

-1.Given a current cell as a parameter
+1. Given a current cell as a parameter

-2.Mark the current cell as visited
+2. Mark the current cell as visited

-3.While the current cell has any unvisited neighbour cells
+3. While the current cell has any unvisited neighbour cells

-    1.Choose one of the unvisited neighbours
+    1. Choose one of the unvisited neighbours

-    2.Remove the wall between the current cell and the chosen cell 3.Invoke the routine recursively for the chosen cell
+    2. Remove the wall between the current cell and the chosen cell

+    3. Invoke the routine recursively for the chosen cell

 Reference: https://en.wikipedia.org/wiki/Maze_generation_algorithm